-COVID-19 is a respiratory disease that transmits through the air when a person is exposed to respiratory droplets carrying the infectious virus and, as such, one of the best ways to control its spread is social distancing.
-However, in small and enclosed spaces where that is not possible, like elevators or public washrooms, other strategies should be applied instead.
+COVID-19 is a respiratory disease that transmits through the air when a person is exposed to droplets carrying the infectious virus and, as such, one of the best ways to control its spread is social distancing.
+However, in small and enclosed spaces where distancing from others is not possible, like elevators or public washrooms, other strategies should be applied instead.
 In that regard, the best way to prevent the spread of COVID-19 in small and enclosed spaces is to disinfect and sanitize these environments properly and frequently.

 Disinfecting Devices to Prevent the Spread of COVID-19 in Small and Enclosed Spaces